 - Residents near the attack scene

 You can even take a quick drive around the attack scene after you have recovered.
 You might spot the dog or other owners who can identify the dog.
+Try to find out if a dog owner keeping his or her dog on a leash when in public is one such step.
+If not then you need to understand Virginia leash law to make your case strong.

 File an Insurance Claim